wp-plugins/simple-video-embedder/readme.txt

 *   JW media player

 The widget also provides a space to add custom embed code for posting videos from unsupported sites.

+Version 1.3 adds:
+*   Admin notice if you are using PHP4.
+*   Updated JW Player code so that the ID on the videoContainer div does not conflict if there are multiple players on the page.
+*   Added a p75HasVideo(post_id) function that checks to see if a given post has a video.

 Version 1.2 adds:
 *   XMLRPC identification